Canadian Pain Task Force Online Consultation

 • Disability, Pain, and Perinatal Health

-by PregnancyandDisability, about 4 years ago
+by PregnancyandDisability, over 4 years ago

 I am researcher based at the University of Toronto writing to share the experiences of women with physical disabilities with regard to pain in the perinatal period.
 Much of what I share below is from my doctoral dissertation: Tarasoff, L.A.
 (2018).
 A Qualitative Study of Embodiment among Women with Physical Disabilities during the Perinatal Period and Early Motherhood.
 University of Toronto.